clovaai/wsolevaluation/README.md

 checkpoint type for evaluation on `test` split by setting `eval_checkpoint_type` argument accordingly.
 We suggest to use the last checkpoint for evaluation.

-We introduce a new box evaluation metric, `MaxBoxAccV2`.
-This new feature can be used by setting `box_v2_metric` to `True`.
-There are two changes:
+### Improved box evaluation

+We introduce an improved box evaluation metric, `MaxBoxAccV2`, over the original metric used in the CVPR version: `MaxBoxAcc`.
+Key improvements are as follows:

 + Box evaluation using multiple IoU thresholds (default: 30%, 50%, 70%).
 If you set `multi_iou_eval` to `True` (default), the `localization` metric in the